 HEDS collects and shares institutional data, public data sets, third-party survey data, and data from HEDS surveys.
 HEDS also sponsors opportunities for representatives from member institutions to collaborate on using data.

-- Common Data Set (CDS) – HEDS collects and compiles the same files member institutions submit to the Common Data Set Initiative.
+- Common Data Sets (CDS) – Data member institutions submit to the Common Data Set Initiative.

-- Number of Deposits – HEDS collects first-year, transfer, and other student deposits on pre-set dates from May to August.
+- Number of Deposits – Data on first-year, transfer, and other student deposits on pre-set dates from May to August.

-- Starting Salaries Data – HEDS collects information on baseline, entry-level salary and estimate of benefits for assistant professors and the per-course, base salary for adjuncts.
+- Starting Salaries – Data on baseline, entry-level salary and benefits for assistant professors and the per-course, base salary for adjuncts.

 HEDS institutions can participate in some HEDS surveys at no cost, and pay a deeply discounted rate of $500 for the rest.
 The price of any of our surveys for non-member institutions is $2,100.
 Our unique surveys include:

 - HEDS Alumni Survey